masudur-rahman/pawsitively-purrfect/README.md

 ### System Components
 The System consists of three major Components mainly.

-1. Backend Server: The backend server is built using Golang and GraphQL, with the Flamego web framework.
+1. **_Backend Server_**: The backend server is built using Golang and GraphQL, with the Flamego web framework.
 It consists of multiple layers, including:
-    - Resolver: Handles incoming GraphQL queries and mutations, and maps them to specific service functions.
+    - **_Resolver_**: Handles incoming GraphQL queries and mutations, and maps them to specific service functions.
-    - Service: Implements business logic and interacts with repositories.
+    - **_Service_**: Implements business logic and interacts with repositories.
-    - Repository: Provides an abstraction layer between the service layer and the database layer.
+    - **_Repository_**: Provides an abstraction layer between the service layer and the database layer.
-2. Databases: The system uses both NoSQL and SQL databases.
+2. **_Databases_**: The system uses both NoSQL and SQL databases.
 ArangoDB is used as a NoSQL database, and Postgres is used as a SQL database, implemented using gRPC.
-3. Frontend: The frontend is built using Tailwind CSS and includes basic pages such as login, register, and profile pages.
+3. **_Frontend_**: The frontend is built using Tailwind CSS and includes basic pages such as login, register, and profile pages.

 ### System Design

 The system uses a layered architecture that separates concerns and ensures loose coupling between the different components.
 It includes the following layers:

-- Frontend: The frontend layer provides the user interface for the system and the main interface is yet to be built.
+- **_Frontend_**: The frontend layer provides the user interface for the system and the main interface is yet to be built.
-- GraphQL API: The GraphQL API layer handles incoming requests from the frontend and translates them into queries and mutations that can be executed by the backend.
+- **_GraphQL API_**: The GraphQL API layer handles incoming requests from the frontend and translates them into queries and mutations that can be executed by the backend.
-- Resolver: The resolver layer maps the incoming GraphQL requests to their corresponding service methods.
+- **_Resolver_**: The resolver layer maps the incoming GraphQL requests to their corresponding service methods.
-- Service: The service layer contains the business logic of the system and performs the necessary operations on the data.
+- **_Service_**: The service layer contains the business logic of the system and performs the necessary operations on the data.
-- Repository: The repository layer provides an abstraction layer over the database and handles the storage and retrieval of data.
+- **_Repository_**: The repository layer provides an abstraction layer over the database and handles the storage and retrieval of data.
-- Database: The database layer stores the data used by the system and is responsible for ensuring its consistency and integrity.
+- **_Database_**: The database layer stores the data used by the system and is responsible for ensuring its consistency and integrity.

 This layered architecture enables the system to be easily extensible and maintainable, as changes to one layer do not affect the others.